Modern Slavery Research Project

 - Legislative Advocacy: Researchers with the project have established a legislative agenda for addressing trafficking in LA and have testified in front of state senate commissions on the issue.
 Many of our recommendations were included in House Bill 1025 and signed into law by Gov. Jindal in June 2014.

-- International Consulting: We advised diplomats from Africa and from Georgia on responding to human trafficking and on US foreign policy regarding traffkicking.
+- International Consulting: We advise international diplomats on responding to human trafficking and on US foreign policy regarding traffkicking.
+We have travelled to India, Nigeria, and Ghana to work with organizations on their anti-slavery efforts.

 - School Outreach: We have brought the issue of human trafficking into classrooms around the city.

-- Medical Professional Trainings: We have visited the university residency programs as well as Children's Hospital staff to educate them on human trafficking.
+- Medical Professional Trainings: We have visited university residency programs, nursing units, and Children's Hospital staff to educate them on human trafficking.

 - Awareness: We are developing a Know Your Rights Brochure to be disseminated among hospitals, police stations, social services sites, and churches.

-- Community-Wide Campaign: We have developed a community-wide Make Escape Possible campaign that will be officially launched in the spring.
+- Community-Wide Campaign: We have developed a community-wide Make Escape Possible campaign that promotes a survivor-centered approach to modern slavery.

-- Events: We have hosted numerous events to raise awareness among the student body and our community about human trafficking in New Orleans and around the world.
+- Events: We have hosted numerous events to raise awareness among the student body and our community about human trafficking in New Orleans and around the world, including recently hosting the world's leading scholar on modern slavery, Kevin Bales.

 The MSRP is funded through grants and donations.
 If you know of a grant that may be of interest, please email us.
 Please consider making a tax-deductible contribution to our research and outreach/education projects through Loyola.
 On the electronic gift form, under “Donation Information,” simply select “Other” from the drop-down menu at “Designation,” and be sure to type in “Modern Slavery Research Project Fund.”